 A non-custodial parent who opposes the relocation is not without recourse.
 That parent may ask the court to re-evaluate the original custody order, based on a change in circumstances.
 A California court has held that modifying a child custody order in a relocation case may be considered when the material changes in facts and circumstances are of a type that makes a modification essential for the well-being of the child.
 The non-custodial parent may also claim that the relocation would “prejudice” the welfare of the child.
 To make such a determination, the court would go back to assessing the situation based on the best interest of the child.

 These cases may be complex, and it is important to note that each relocation case is different and will be decided according to the specific circumstances of that case.Contact a Child Relocation Lawyer in the San Diego Area

 If you want to relocate with your child, family law attorney Roseline D. Feral can help you file an application for relocation with the court.
 Alternatively, we can help you fight a relocation request by the other parent.
 You can rest assured that we understand how to navigate these sensitive cases.
 San Diego child relocation attorney Roseline D. Feral also assists parents in Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista.
-To set up a free appointment, you can contact us online or call us at 619-232-1010.
+To set up an appointment, you can contact us online or call us at 619-232-1010.
 You can also reach Attorney Feral directly at 619-301-1191.